-The packet type value of each set of packet and InfoFrame registers in the InfoFrame Map is programmable.
-This allows the user to configure the ADV7610 to store the payload data of any packet and InfoFrames sent by the transmitter connected on the selected HDMI port.
+The packet type value of each set of packet and InfoFrame registers in the InfoFrame map is programmable.
+This allows the user to configure the ADV7619 to store the payload data of any packet and InfoFrames sent by the transmitter connected on the selected HDMI port.

-Note: Writing to any of the nine following packet ID registers also clears the corresponding raw InfoFrame/Packet detection bit.
+Note that writing to any of the nine following packet ID registers also clears the corresponding raw InfoFrame /packet detection bit.
 For example, writing 0x82, or any other value, to AVI_PACKET_ID clears AVI_INFO_RAW.